dwiajicahyono/mosquitto_nodejs_mongo_esp/README.md

 ## Software
 slide terminal
 - npm install
-- npm start
+- npm run start
-- npm pub
+- npm run pub
-- npm sub
+- npm run sub

+to see example for the mqtt connection

 ## Hardware
 use esp8266